-Chapter will connect youth facing the highest risks with a salaried, professional mentor for 12 ½ years
+Chapter will connect youth facing the greatest obstacles with a salaried, professional mentor for 12+ years.

-Friends of the Children, a national nonprofit that pairs children facing the highest risks with a salaried, professional mentor (a Friend) for 12 ½ years, announced today that through a catalytic $500,000 investment from the Medina Foundation, they will launch a campaign to bring its courageous and unique model to the Tacoma area.
+Friends of the Children, a national nonprofit that pairs children who face multiple systemic obstacles with a salaried, professional mentor called a Friend for 12+ years, announced today that through a catalytic $500,000 investment from the Medina Foundation, they will launch a campaign to bring its courageous and unique model to the Tacoma area.

 The Medina Foundation is a family foundation with more than 70 years of grantmaking experience in the Pierce County community.
 They work to foster positive change in the Greater Puget Sound area.
 After funding the Seattle chapter over the past 12 years, the Trustees of the foundation saw the success of that chapter firsthand and saw a critical need to expand the Friends model to the Tacoma area.

-Friends of the Children selects youth ages 4-6 years from high-poverty schools and the foster care system and pairs them with a Friend from kindergarten through graduation.
-Over the course of their 12 ½ years in the program, youth have a champion by their side to navigate tremendous transitions and develop core assets like hope and perseverance to overcome barriers.
+Friends of the Children selects youth ages 4 to 6 years from high-poverty schools and the foster care system and pairs them with a Friend from kindergarten through graduation.
+Over the course of their 12+ years in the program, youth have a champion by their side to navigate tremendous transitions and develop core assets like hope and perseverance to overcome barriers.
 It’s hard to ignore the outcomes:

 According to the Annie E. Casey Foundation Kids Count Data Center, the number of children in Washington State who are living apart from their families has increased 11.9 percent in comparison to the number of children in out-of-home care in 2011.
 In Pierce County alone, on any given day, there are almost 1,500 children in foster care.
 Of the almost 29,000 youth enrolled in Tacoma Public Schools, almost 64 percent live in poverty and almost half are on free- or reduced-price lunch.

-“The Medina Foundation has a long-standing track record of investing in organizations that approach tough problems with innovative ideas and solutions,” says Terri Sorensen, CEO of Friends of the Children.
-“We are so proud to partner with them to make the Friends of the Children –Tacoma chapter a reality.”
+“The Medina Foundation has a long-standing track record of investing in organizations that approach tough problems with innovative ideas and solutions,” said Terri Sorensen, CEO of Friends of the Children.
+“We are so proud to partner with them to make the Friends of the Children–Tacoma chapter a reality.”